w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 Cryptography also brings the possibility of building a trustless environment where we do not have to trust third parties, or have any relationship between the sender and receiver of a message.
 We do not need to trust centralized entities since we can verify who wrote the message and who owns what just by using cryptography.
 Trust is embedded in the code.
-Well-audited and reviewed code will ultimately provide a solid, trustless environment.
+Well-audited and reviewed code ultimately provides a solid, trustless environment.

 ## Data Immutability